I Stopped Using Vaseline. Here’s What I Use Instead (and Why)

 Vaseline and mineral oil seal.
 That’s the job.
 They trap what’s already there and keep it from evaporating.

 What they don’t do is hydrate or actively support barrier repair.
-They don’t add anything back in.
-For a lot of situations, that’s enough.
+They don’t add anything back in, so if your skin is dry underneath, it stays dry underneath.
+For short-term relief, that’s enough.
 For longer-term dryness or sensitivity, it can start to feel like comfort without progress.

 Personally, I ended up preferring products that helped my skin feel okay on its own, not just fine as long as something was sitting on top of it.